 GROWTH OPTION 2 - TRANSFORMATION THROUGH BUSINESS RE-ENGINEERING AND JOINT VENTURES WITH TECHNOLOGY INNOVATORS

-Prepared by PricewaterhouseCoopers Securities (PwCS)

 I. Introduction and Description of Option

 This paper addresses the opportunity to create growth with a radically new approach to Transco management in both the electric and gas industries.
 It involves a combination of business vision and the application of innovative network technologies.
-PwCS sees significant scope for a new entrant into the Transco market such as Texas to create significant value through a Transco based on a market oriented design.
+PwCS sees significant scope for a new entrant into the Transco market such as Texas to create significant value through a Transco based on a market-oriented design.
 There are five key characteristics of this approach:

-The pursuit of maximum value out of a transmission business
+The pursuit of maximum value out of the transmission business

 Pushing the envelope of what the transmission business does

-The adoption of a dramatic outsourcing vision of business structure that involves stripping the business to its strategic core (those roles essential to value creation), while taking delivery and implementation of most services from service providers
+The adoption of a dramatic outsourcing vision of business structure that involves stripping the business to its strategic core (those roles essential to value creation), while taking delivery and implementation of most functions from service providers

 The harnessing of technology to enable the vision: particularly in adopting new network operating technologies that allow new approaches to network planning, ancillary service provision, power flow modeling and optimization tools; network capacity enhancement technologies, etc.

-The harnessing of technologies through alliances and joint ventures (JVs) to tie providers into the commercial risk of the project – similar to some IPP project structures
+The harnessing of technologies through alliances and joint ventures (JVs) to tie providers into the commercial risk of the project – similar to some IPP project structures.
+In particular, such technology providers would be expected to accept several types of risks, in addition to making an equity contribution.

-This paper assesses the contribution Texas might make in bringing such a model into reality, in conjunction with the Cristobal assets, and offers some preliminary quantification of the value this approach might entail.
+This paper assesses the contribution Texas might make in bringing such a model into reality, in conjunction with the Cristobal assets, and offers some preliminary quantification of the potential value of this approach.

 II.
 The Market for this Option

-PwC believes that there is a “market” for this option, in the sense that mega-this option should be capable of successful deployment in a manner that adds value to the super-transco – with the potential that some value might be realized in a 12-24 month timeframe. mega-transcoParts of this strategy (e.g., JVs with technology providers) could be implemented sooner than others to realize near-term benefits for the super-transco.
+PwCS believes that the mega-transco should be able to deploy this option in a manner that adds value– with the potential that some value might be realized in a 12-24 month timeframe.
+The mega-transco could implement parts of this strategy (e.g., JVs with technology providers) sooner than others to realize near-term benefits.

-There is not a direct “customer” or “market” for this growth option, since this is less a product than a strategic re-invention.
-However, the “market / customer” to be satisfied by this redesign is:
+There is not a direct “customer” for this growth option, since this is less a product than a strategic re-invention.
+However, the “customer” to be satisfied by this redesign is:

 The capital market and analysts, who will look to ensure that the effort yields value